 Inspect the Water Heater:

-Make sure that your Water Heater’s temperature is not set above 120 degrees.
+Ensure that your Water Heater’s temperature is not set above 120 degrees.
 It will save your skin and dollars on your energy bill!
-Spring is also a good time to drain the sediment from your water heater; sediment can cause corrosion and also lowers your tank’s efficiency.
-Check out this guide from Angie’s List for tips for draining and flushing your water heater.
+Spring is also a good time to drain the sediment from your water heater; sediment can cause corrosion and lower your tank’s efficiency.
+Check out this guide from Angi for tips for draining and flushing your water heater.

-Maintaining a functioning home takes dedicated work; we hope these tips proved to be helpful!
+Maintaining a functioning home takes dedicated work; we hope these tips prove helpful!
 If you are experiencing slowing drains, cracked or damaged pipes, or leaks around your property, we will always be here to help you.

 Tags: homeowner tip, homeowner's tip, Nevada's Oldest Contractor, Nextdoor Plumber, plumber, plumbing, plumbing tip, Reno, Reno Plumber, Reno Plumbing, renoplumber, savage and son, savage and son plumber, savageandson, Spring Home Tips, Spring Tip, The Savage Way, toilet, water heater, water heater drain